KFUE: Urban AC KMJK

 The station signed on the air in 1992 at 106.9 MHz.
 The original call sign was KMJK and it aired an urban adult contemporary radio format.
-KMJK was constructed as a docket 80-90 CP to facilitate minority ownership.
+KMJK was constructed as a docket 80-90 construction permit to facilitate minority ownership.
 The original licensee and architect was Arthur Mobley.
 KMJK was owned and operated by Mobley Broadcasting Incorporated and also had talk, sports and news segments, aimed at Phoenix's African-American community.

 In 1994, the license was transferred by Mobley to Arizona Radio, Inc., an affiliate of Syndicated Communications Venture Partners (Syncom), a minority investment fund based in Silver Spring, Maryland.
 Despite the ownership change, Mobley maintained operating control.
 KMJK continued its Urban AC sound.

 KDVA Romántica, Estrella and Suavecita

-On December 7, 2000, Entravision acquired both 107.1 KVVA-FM and 106.9 KMJK and combined the two into a simulcast for its "Radio Romántica" format.
+On December 7, 2000, Entravision acquired both KVVA-FM and KMJK and combined the two into a simulcast for its "Radio Romántica" format.
 FM 106.9 was assigned the KDVA call letters by the Federal Communications Commission (FCC) on February 1, 2001.

 In 2005 KDVA switched to a format branded as "Super Estrella" as part of the "Super Estrella" satellite network.
-In 2011, it changed to the current "Radio José" branding while maintaining a similar format.
+In 2011, it changed to the "Radio José" branding while maintaining a similar format.
 In 2018, the "La Suavecita" branding and format were put in place on both KDVA and KVVA-FM.

 In 2010 and again in 2017, the station filed to move to 106.7 MHz.
-The latter application was denied in July 2018 because it was contingent on sister station 107.1 KVVA-FM moving to another transmitter site.
+The latter application was denied in July 2018 because it was contingent on KVVA-FM moving to another transmitter site.
 That was denied by the FCC in order to license Aguila's KAZV.

 On October 30, 2023, KDVA moved from 106.9 FM to 106.7 FM and rebranded as "La Suavecita 106.7/107.1".